HERBERT & COMPANY

 If, however, the total of your losses for the year is greater than the total of your gains, you cannot claim a deduction for the difference.
 The loss may be carried back if you have claimed capital gains in the previous three years, or you may carry the loss forward indefinitely to reduce capital gains which occur in future years.
 If a taxpayer has unused capital losses when he or she passes away, these losses can be deducted from other income in the year of death.

-The lifetime exemption on the sale of qualified farm or qualified fishing property is currently $1,000,000.
-This means that you can have a taxable capital gain of up to $1,000,000 from the sale of qualified farm or fishing property without having to pay tax on the gain.
+The proposed change to the lifetime capital gains exemption limit for qualified small business corporation shares and qualified farm or fishing property will increase to $1.25 million for dispositions that occur after June 24, 2024.
+This means that you can have a taxable capital gain of up to $1.25 million from the sale of shares in a qualified small business or the sale of a qualified farm or fishing property without having to pay tax on the gain.

 Principal Residence